OpenTidalFarm/virtual/ovf/README.md

 This will automatically generate the image and run the provisioning scripts.

-Packer will automatically export the image to the OVA format.
+Packer will then export the image to the OVA format.

 The output naming convention is: